Condensed and revised from

 We will now skip to verse 40 of Daniel 11.
 At this point, the prophecy is focusing on the two kingdoms that had emerged from Alexander’s former empire—the king of the north, located in the northern territory of Alexander’s former empire, and the king of the south, located in Egypt, the southern portion of his empire.

 40 And at the time of the end shall the king of the south push at him: and the king of the north shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over.

 The beginning of the year 1798 found France engaging in immense projects against the English.
 Napoleon persuaded the Directory that Egypt was the vulnerable point through which to strike at England by intercepting her Eastern trade.
-Hence in 1798, Napoleon began his military campaign against the king of the south—Egypt.
-The verse says that Egypt pushed back, but they were no match for the well-disciplined French troops and were defeated.
+Hence, in 1798, Napoleon began his military campaign against the king of the south—Egypt.
+The verse says that Egypt pushed back, but they were no match for the well-disciplined French troops, and they were defeated.

 41 He shall enter also into the glorious land [see Dan.
 11:16], and many countries shall be overthrown: but these shall escape out of his hand, even Edom, and Moab, and the chief of the children of Ammon.

 “He”—Caliph Selim III of Turkey—reclaimed the territory of Palestine, which Napoleon had just taken.
 Edom, Moab, and Ammon—the territory of Jordan, lying outside the limits of Palestine, south and east of the Dead Sea and the Jordan River—were out of the line of march of the Turks from Syria to Egypt, so they escaped the ravages of that campaign.